PostgreSQL pg_sleep Function: Syntax, Examples, and Locking Caveats

 Frequently Asked Questions

-Q: Does pg_sleep block other connections?
+Q: Does pg_sleep block other PostgreSQL connections?

-Q: How do I cancel a pg_sleep?
+Q: How do I sleep for milliseconds in PostgreSQL?

 Q: Is pg_sleep affected by statement_timeout?